 What is psoriatic arthritis?

 Psoriatic arthritis is a chronic disease characterized by a form of inflammation of the skin (psoriasis) and joints (inflammatory arthritis).
 Psoriasis is a common skin condition affecting 2% of the Caucasian population in the United States.
-It features patchy, raised, red areas of skin inflammation with scaling.
+Signs and symptoms include patchy, raised, red areas of skin inflammation with scaling.
 Psoriasis often affects the tips of the elbows and knees, the scalp and ears, the navel, and around the genital areas or anus.
 Approximately 15%-25% of patients who have psoriasis also develop an associated inflammation of their joints.
 Patients who have inflammatory arthritis and psoriasis are diagnosed as having psoriatic arthritis.

 The onset of psoriatic arthritis generally occurs in the fourth and fifth decades of life.
 Males and females are affected equally.
 The skin disease (psoriasis) and the joint disease (arthritis) often appear separately.
 In fact, the skin disease precedes the arthritis in nearly 80% of people.
 However, the arthritis may precede the psoriasis in up to 15% of patients.
 In some patients, the diagnosis of psoriatic arthritis can be difficult if the arthritis precedes psoriasis by many years.
 In fact, some patients have had arthritis for over 20 years before psoriasis eventually appears!
 Conversely, patients can have psoriasis for over 20 years prior to the development of arthritis, leading to the ultimate diagnosis of psoriatic arthritis.